-Crew, families and spectators can provide aid or catch up with the race action at the aid stations located at the Arthur’s Rock trailhead (miles 2, 17.8, 32.6, 48.4) and the Horsetooth Mountain trailhead (miles 10.6 and 39.8).
+Crew, families and spectators can provide aid or catch up with the race action at the aid stations located at the Arthur’s Rock trailhead and the Horsetooth Mountain trailhead.

 The Horsetooth Mountain Park trailhead is located approximately 13 miles – or 25 minutes – from Lory State Park.
 It can be accessed by taking Lodgepole Dr out of Lory State Park to County Road 23/Centennial, and then heading south (right) along the east side of Horsetooth Reservoir.
 After 4.5 miles on Centennial, make a right up the hill to stay on Co Rd 23 for another 1.5 miles.
 Make a right on 38e and follow the road around the south side of the Reservoir for 4.5 miles.
 The Horsetooth Mountain Park trailhead is about a mile past the Canyon Bar and Grill at the crest of the hill on the right.

-Access to Horsetooth Mountain Park will require a Larimer County annual permit or a $6 day use fee.
-Parking for crews and spectators is not guaranteed and if we have an exceptionally nice day, the main Horsetooth Parking lot can fill up.
+Access to Horsetooth Mountain Park will require a Larimer County annual permit or a $9 day-use fee (this is separate from the Lory State Park pass).
+Parking for crews and spectators is not guaranteed and if we have a nice day, the main Horsetooth parking lot is likely to fill up.
 We highly encourage crews to carpool.
 Anyone looking for a ride or with space to offer can check in at the finish line timing tent before heading over to Horsetooth.
 And if you happen to get a space on a busy day at the trailhead, please make sure that you leave as quickly as possible after meeting your runner so that other crews and park users can get in.